Nair photo

 Biography

 I am a professor of history at the University of Virginia.
-I teach survey courses on 18th-20th century South Asia as well as upper-level seminar coures and graduate courses on the Partition of the Indian subcontinent and blasphemy politics in South Asia.
+I teach survey courses on modern South Asia and upper-level seminar coures and graduate courses on the Partition of the Indian subcontinent and blasphemy politics in South Asia.
 I am the author of two books, Hurt Sentiments: Secularism and Belonging in South Asia (Harvard University Press, 2023) and Changing Homelands: Hindu Politics and the Partition of India (Harvard University Press and Permanent Black, 2011, pbk 2016).
 I have also edited two special issues of Asian Affairs: 'Ghosts from the Past?
 Assessing Recent Developments in Religious Freedom in South Asia' was published in 2018 and 'Citizenship, Belonging, and the Partition of India' was published in 2022.
 Both are now available as edited volumes from Routledge.

 My research has been supported by fellowships from the American Institute of Indian Studies, the Taraknath Das Foundation, the Andrew Mellon Foundation, the American Council of Learned Societies, the Woodrow Wilson International Center for Scholars, the Harry Frank Guggenheim Foundation, and the National Endowment for the Humanities.
-I am a non-residential Global Fellow at the Woodrow Wilson International Center for Scholars in Washington DC.

 Publications